wordpress-mobile/WordPress-Android/readme.md

     $ echo "sdk.dir=YOUR_SDK_DIR" > local.properties
     $ cp ./WordPress/gradle.properties-example ./WordPress/gradle.properties

-After this step, you can invoke git submodule to clone local project dependencies:

-    $ git submodule update --init --recursive

 Previous command create a `libs/` directory and clone all dependencies needed by the main WordPress for Android project.
 You can now build, install and test the project: